maleckicoa/robo-reviews/README.md

 ##  Project Summary
-Robo Reviews creates production ready content for a Product Review Website / Online Store.<br>
+RoboReviews creates production ready content for an imaginary Website/Online Store.<br>
 It takes a dataset of 65k+ raw user reviews and applies LLM based sentiment analysis, clustering and text generation in order to:
 **1.** define product categories